North Korea's Kim wants more summits with Moon next year: Blue House

 Kim sent a letter to Moon on Sunday to commemorate the dramatic detente they engineered this year, including three summits, after years of confrontation marked by a series of the North's nuclear and missile tests.

+READ: Kim offers to visit Seoul 'any time if you invite me': South Korea

+Kim vowed to work towards denuclearisation at his landmark summit with US President Donald Trump in Singapore in June but the two sides have since made little progress, struggling to reschedule a high-level meeting abruptly called off in November.

-Kim was sorry his plan to visit Seoul this year did not take place as agreed at their third summit in Pyongyang in September, expressing his "strong resolve" to make it happen in the future while monitoring the situation, Moon's office said.
+Kim said in the letter that he was sorry his visit to Seoul did not take place, expressing his "strong resolve" to make it happen in the future while monitoring the situation, Moon's office said.

+"Chairman Kim said he is willing to meet often with President Moon next year to move forward discussions on peace and prosperity and resolve the issue of denuclearisation of the Korean peninsula," Moon's spokesman Kim Eui-kyeom said in a statement.

+The two neighbours technically remain at war after the 1950-53 Korean War ended with a ceasefire instead of a peace treaty.